rubymonsters/webapps-for-beginners/source/07-http.md

 </html>
 ```

-That's it, essentially.
-Your browser will extract the HTML that is sent as the
+That's it.
+Your browser will extract the HTML that is sent as the body of the
-body of the message, and display it.
+message, and display it.

 Let's look at the request and response in more detail.
 What does all of this
 stuff mean, exactly?

+## An HTTP Request

 HTTP defines that the first line of a request must contain three bits: a
 **verb**, a **resource**, and the version of the protocol.
 Out of these, we